yo35/rpb-chessboard/README.md

 Features
 --------

-* Customizable aspect for the chessboards (size, coordinates, etc...).
+* Customizable aspect for the chessboards (orientation, size, etc...).
 * Support commentaries and sub-variations in PGN-encoded games.
 * Support HTML formatting in PGN commentaries.